monome-community/norns-community/README.md

 [norns.community](https://norns.community) is a collection of open source software for the monome [norns](https://monome.org/docs/norns) sound computer.

-this document serves as both the README.md for [this repository](https://github.com/monome-community/norns-community) and the about page for [this website](https://norns.community/about).
+This document serves as both the `README.md` for [this repository](https://github.com/monome-community/norns-community) and the 'about' page for [this website](https://norns.community/about).

 ---

-## how do i get my script on norns.community?
+## how do I get my script on norns.community?

-after your PR is merged to the [community catalog](https://github.com/monome/norns-community) it will *automatically appear* on the website. the website refreshes nightly at 00:00 UTC. alternatively, an admin can run [this github action](https://github.com/monome-community/norns-community/actions/workflows/build.yml) for on-demand builds.
+After your pull request is merged to the [community catalog](https://github.com/monome/norns-community) it will *automatically appear* on [norns.community](https://norns.community).
+The website refreshes nightly at 00:00 UTC.
+Alternatively, an admin can run [this GitHub action](https://github.com/monome-community/norns-community/actions/workflows/build.yml) for on-demand builds.

-for script authors this means:
+For script authors, this means:

+- your script will appear on the [index](https://norns.community) page
-- your name will appear on the [index](https://norns.community) page
+- your author name will appear on the [author](https://norns.community/author) page
-- any of your scripts will appear under your name
+- all of your community catalog scripts will appear under your author name
 - your script will get its own page, [like this](https://norns.community/3d)
   - your script's README will be displayed on the page
   - your script's cover image will be displayed on the page
-- your script will be available for discovery via any tags, like [grid](https://norns.community/tag/grid)
+- your script will be available for discovery via any tags you added to its community catalog entry, like ["grid"](https://norns.community/tag/grid)
-- your script will appear on the [explore](https://norns.community/explore) page
+- your script and its tags will appear on the [explore](https://norns.community/explore) page
-- if you update your README or cover image, it will automatically refresh on the website within 24 hours
+- if you update your README or cover image in your repository, it will automatically refresh on [norns.community](https://norns.community) within 24 hours

 ---

-## how do i get my README and cover image on norns.community?
+## how do I get my README and cover image on norns.community?

-these conventions was designed to "just work" with how most scripts are structured today.
+These conventions were designed to "just work" with how most scripts are structured today.

-READMEs are individually cached from your repository in the below cascading sequence. simply add a README to your project at any of the following locations:
+READMEs are individually cached from each script's repository in the below cascading sequence.
+Simply add a README to your project at any of the following locations:

 ```txt
 1. ./README.md
 2. ./doc/index.md
 ```

-to ensure maximum resilience, please use [absolute urls](https://en.wikipedia.org/wiki/HTTP_location) in your docs.
+To ensure maximum resilience, please use [absolute URLs](https://en.wikipedia.org/wiki/HTTP_location) in your docs.

-covers (aka screenshots) are individually cached from your repository in the below cascading sequence. simply add a screenshot to your project at any of the following locations:
+Cover images (aka screenshots) are individually cached from each script's repository in the below cascading sequence.
+Simply add a screenshot to your project at any of the following locations:

 ```txt
 1. ./doc/cover.png